CoolguyTC/Astro/README.md

 - An F to interact prompt now appears.
 - New prompt for exiting game.
 - Inflated area in which tiles are checked to ensure the player isn't softlocked at the start of the game.
+- Asjusted the inventory texture and the starting sword texture.

 Version 0.4 (Beta):